Islamic Food Research Centre (IFRC) is a private Hong Kong halal certification body operating in Malaysia and China.

 On 28th May 2018, IFRC has received recognition from Korea Ministry of Food and Drug Safety (KMFDS).

-IFRC has a number of qualified staffs graduated from reputable local and international universities in the field of food science, food engineering, bio medicine, animal physics, ICT and International Business.
+IFRC has a number of qualified staffs graduated from reputable local and international universities in the field of Islamic Studies, Food Science, Food Engineering, Bio Medicine, ICT and International Business.
 With years of experience and expertise in Halal certification, our very own Chief Executive Officer (CEO), Tuan Haji Abdullah Fahim Ab Rahman and his team of experts are also able to provide consultation on any required Halal matters.

 Tuan Haji Abdullah Fahim has been working closely with the World Halal Council as the member of Executive Committee and has been appointed as the Secretary General, Assistant Secretary and as Treasurer.
 IFRC has been focusing on Halal certification work in Asia region, especially Hong Kong and China.
 IFRC Logo is recognized and accepted worldwide.